Seo Taiji and Boys IV

 Seo Taiji and Boys IV is the fourth and final studio album by Korean musical trio Seo Taiji and Boys, released on October 5, 1995.
 With 2.4 million copies sold, it is one of the best-selling albums in South Korea.
-The single "Come Back Home" was released off of the album, and was voted the year's most popular K-pop song by netizens in 2005.
+The singles "Come Back Home" and "Regret of the Times" were released off of the album, with the former voted the year's most popular K-pop song by netizens in 2005.

-Overview
+Background

-"Come Back Home" was a foray into Gangsta rap.
+"Come Back Home" was a foray into gangsta rap.
 Seo Taiji wrote the song about his own experiences running away from home.
 The third track, "Pilseung" (필승, lit.
 Must Triumph), was a hit with its alternative rock sound.
 "Goodbye" on this album is instrumental.
 A version with vocals was later released on their 1996 compilation, entitled Goodbye Best Album.
 "Free Style" was written and composed by Seo and his former Sinawe bandmate Kim Jong-seo.
 Kim provides vocals on the track, appears in its music video and included it on his own 1995 album, Thermal Island.
 Lee Juno later stated that group leader Seo made the decision to disband Seo Taiji and Boys himself while recording their fourth album, much to the surprise of Yang Hyun-suk and himself.

 Reception

 In April 1996, Billboard reported that the album was nearing the 2 million copies sold mark.
 The album has sold over 2.4 million copies, making it the group's best selling album.
-Kyunghyang Shinmun ranked the album number 36 on its 2007 list of the Top 100 Pop Albums.
+Kyunghyang Shinmun ranked the album number 36 on its 2007 list of the Top 100 Korean Albums of All Time.
 Chuck Eddy of Spin wrote that on their fourth album, Seo Taiji and Boys "were all over the map: horse-whinnying Cypress Hill–style nasal frat-hop, Rancid-like surf-guitared ska-punk, metal shrieking, blues-rock solos, flutes, Brazilian percussion, turntable-scratching of acid-rock riffs, smooth-jazz interludes with doo-woppish sha-la-las."